alexwlchan/alexwlchan.net/src/_drafts/reading-a-chinese-dictionary.md

   <img src="/images/2019/flower-hua.png" alt="The character 花 or huā, meaning 'flower'.
 The grass radical is highlighted in green on the top of the character.">
   <img src="/images/2019/knife-li.png" alt="The character 利 or lì, meaning 'sharp'.
 The knife radical is highlighted in purple on the right-hand side of the character.">
   <figcaption>
-      The grass radical looks like blades of grass poking through the ground 🌱, while the knife radical looks a bit like a metal blade 🔪.
+      The grass radical looks like blades of grass poking through the ground 🌱, while the knife radical looks a bit like a hooked metal blade 🔪.
   </figcaption>
 </figure>

-Hopefully now you've got the idea of radicals - subcomponents of a character that often give a hint about the concept or theme.
+Hopefully now you've got the idea of radicals -- subcomponents of a character that often give a hint about the concept or theme.
 Chinese has just over 200 radicals, and if you learn Chinese you'll quickly encounter all the common ones.
 After a while, you can identify the radicals in a given character.
 So how do you use that to navigate a dictionary?

-Chinese dictionaries are organised by radical – all the characters with the water radical in one section, the fire radical another, the mouth radical another, and so on.
+Chinese dictionaries are organised by radical –- all the characters with the water radical in one section, the fire radical another, the mouth radical another, and so on.
 Once you've identified the radical, you find the corresponding section of the dictionary, and look up the character there.
 Within a section, characters are ordered by *stroke count* – characters with more strokes appear later in the list.
 (The radical sections are usually ordered by stroke count in the radical, too.)